superduper-io/superduper/README.md

 # License

-SuperDuperDB is open-source and intended to be a community effort, and it won't be possible without your support and enthusiasm.
+SuperDuperDB is open-source and intended to be a community effort, and it wouldn't be possible without your support and enthusiasm.
 It is distributed under the terms of the Apache 2.0 license.
 Any contribution made to this project will be subject to the same provisions.

 # Join Us